WillamSun/Game/README.md

 The game rules are extremely easy:

 Things you do
-- The only thing you need to do is calculate the answer to the math puzzle and fill it in the text box.
+- The only thing you need to do is calculate the answer of the math puzzles and fill it in the text box.
 - Math puzzles in the game only include additions and subtractions.

 Things you can't do